phaustin/numrecipes/README.rst

 To build
 --------

-0) Tested witn Macports python 2.7.3 and gcc 4.7.2_2 for osx, Enthought 7.3.2 with 32 bit windows (cygwin g++ 4.5.2 under parallels), and Ubuntu lucid with gcc 4.7.2.2, all with cython 0.18.
+0) Tested with Macports python 2.7.3 and gcc 4.7.2_2 for osx, Enthought 7.3.2 with 32 bit windows (cygwin g++ 4.5.2 under parallels), and Ubuntu lucid with gcc 4.7.2.2, all with cython 0.18.
    Under Ubuntu the preprocessor removes MAX and MIN from the